openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Context
 *******

-There are problems with the current method of managing translations via the edx-transifex-bot.
-The edx-transifex-bot uses a soon to be deprecated (Nov 30, 2022) version of the Transifex API, and requires admin rights on Transifex in order to function.
-In addition, it is difficult to track why some PRs are merged by the bot, and some are not, and where the bot is creating and merging PRs.
-Most recently, it was discovered that the translations were not uploading properly but it has been impossible to debug exactly why.
+The current method of managing and organizing translations files is flawed, semi-unsupported, and confusing.
+For example: the edx-transifex-bot performs the automated upload/download of translation files to/from GitHub and Transifex.
+It uses a soon to be deprecated (Nov 30, 2022) version of the Transifex API and requires admin rights on Transifex in order to function.
+In addition because it runs on legacy infrastructure originally provided by a community member and is no longer supported, it is difficult to track why some PRs are merged by the bot, and some are not, and where the bot is creating and merging PRs.
+Most recently, it was discovered that the translations were not uploading properly but it has been impossible for most members of the Open edX community to debug exactly why.
 In the week before the Nutmeg release, this was a significant pain point.

 Decision
 ********